 Fixtures and fittings

-The non-structural items in a property that should be listed as included in a sale.
-Although there may be negotiations as to what this includes.
+The non-structural items in a property that should be listed as included in a sale, although there may be negotiations about what exactly that includes.

 A drawing that helps establish the dimensions of a property (although it may not be done to scale).